 Version Number Major Changes since Last Version Public Comment Period Current Status Version 1.0 Version 1.0 was the original version of the STP.
-The formal public comment period for Version 1.0 was conducted between November 24, 2015 and December 24, 2015.
+The formal public comment period for Version 1.0 was conducted between November 24, 2014 and December 24, 2014.
 MDHHS submitted the final draft of Version 1.0 to the CMS on January 16, 2015.
 CMS responded to Version 1.0 with a list of recommended changes and clarifications in August 2015.
 Version 2.0 Version 2.0 included several major updates and revisions to the STP, which include the following: 1.
 Addition of a new introduction section 2.
 Updates and changes to previous milestones and timelines 3.
 Addition of new milestones and timelines 4.
 Addition of systemic assessment 5.
 Addition of table of settings to be assessed 6.
-Addition of assessment results for the Habilitation Supports Waiver sampling methodology 7.
-Addition of the remediation strategy 8.
+Addition of assessment results for the MI Choice Waiver and Habilitation Supports Waiver 7.
+Addition of the Statewide Assessment, Remediation, and Transition Strategy 8.
 Addition of the "Presumed Not To Be Home and Community-Based" Process 9.
-Addition of the stakeholder engagement and outreach strategy The formal public comment period for Version 2.0 was conducted between December 16, 2015 and January 22, 2015.
-The MDHHS released Version 2 of the STP for public comment on December 16, 2015.
-The public comment period began on December 16, 2015 and will end on January 22, 2015.
-MDHHS will respond to public comment and submit a revised STP to the CMS by February 29, 2015.
+Addition of the stakeholder engagement and outreach strategy The formal public comment period for Version 2.0 was conducted between December 16, 2015 and January 22, 2016.
+The MDHHS released Version 2.0 of the STP for public comment on December 16, 2015.
+The public comment period began on December 16, 2015 and will end on January 22, 2016.
+MDHHS will respond to public comment and submit a revised STP to the CMS by March 11, 2016.